St. Augustine's Episcopal Church (Gary, Indiana)

 St. Augustine's Episcopal Church in Gary, Indiana, is a historically black congregation and building in the Episcopal Diocese of Northern Indiana.
 The congregation was chartered in 1927.
-It began to grow rapidly in the years after World War II.
+The current building, constructed in 1958, was listed on the National Register of Historic Places in 2013.
+It was nominated for listing by parishioner Paula M. DeBois and approved by the State Historic Preservation Officer.